snowplow/snowplowanalytics.com/_posts/2018-02-19-snowplow-objective-c-tracker-0.8.0-released/index.md

 * The [setup guide][setup-guide]
 * The [0.8.0 release notes][tracker-080]

-If you have an idea for a new feature or want help getting things set up, please [get in touch][talk-to-us].
+If you have an idea for a new feature or want help getting things set up, please visit [our Discourse forum][discourse].
 And [raise an issue][issues] if you spot any bugs!

 [objc-repo]: https://github.com/snowplow/snowplow-objc-tracker
 [tech-docs]: https://github.com/snowplow/snowplow/wiki/iOS-Tracker